 Union for Reform Judaism Incentive Grants

 OSRUI campers who live in an area that does not have a community campership may be eligible for a grant from the Union for Reform Judaism/OSRUI.
 Campers attending camp for 19 days or more (even if you attended a shorter session in 2014) may be eligible for $1000 and campers attending camp for 12-18 days may be eligible for $700.
 Campers who attended a 2-week session in 2014 and are registering for a 2-week session in 2015, will not be eligible for this grant this year or in the future.
-These grant funds are provided by the OSRUI scholarship fund and are limited in number; once we have given out our maximum number of grants, they will no longer be available for this season.
-Visit www.onehappycamper.org or contact us for more information.
+These grant funds are provided by the OSRUI scholarship fund and are limited in number; they are no longer available for Summer 2015.

 Through area congregations and Jewish pre-schools, the Jewish Federation of Metropolitan Chicago distributes $120 coupons for campers attending a Jewish overnight camp for the first time.
 If you have these coupons, please check the back for redemption instructions.
 They should be mailed to the Federation, which will forward the money to us.
 If you have not received a coupon and you live in this area, please contact your school principal to ask about this program.
 Note: If you are receiving a One Happy Camper grant, you are not eligible to also use JUF coupons.